uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/6-io-streams.md

 (Change back to your `lab1` directory before you try this command.)

 In general, all Linux processes can perform input/output operations through, at least, the keyboard and the screen.
 More specifically, there are three "input/output streams": standard input (or `stdin`), standard output (or `stdout`), and standard error (or `stderr`).
 The code in `my_echo.py` simply reads information from `stdin` and writes it back out to `stdout`.
 The redirection operators change the bindings of these streams from the keyboard and/or screen to files.
-We’ll discuss `stderr` later in the term.
+You'll discuss `stderr` later in the CAPP 30121.

 ## Piping

-In addition to the ability to direct output to and receive input from files, Linux provides a very powerful capability called piping.
+In addition to the ability to direct output to and receive input from files, Linux provides a very powerful capability called _piping_.
 Piping allows one program to receive as input the output of another program, like so:

 ```bash
 $ program1 | program2